anchore/grype/README.md

 releases of [vunnel](https://github.com/anchore/vunnel) to gather the upstream data and [grype-db](https://github.com/anchore/grype-db) to build databases for unsupported schemas.

-Only the latest DB schema is considered to be supported.
-When a new DB schema is introduced then the one it replaces is marked as deprecated.
-Deprecated schemas will continue to receive updates for at least one year after they are marked as deprecated at which point they will be marked as end of life.
+Only the latest database schema is considered to be supported.
+When a new database schema is introduced then the one it replaces is marked as deprecated.
+Deprecated schemas will continue to receive updates for at least one year after they are marked as deprecated at which point they will no longer be supported.

 ### Working with attestations
 Grype supports scanning SBOMs as input via stdin.
 Users can use [cosign](https://github.com/sigstore/cosign) to verify attestations